andrewpillar/config/readme.md

 can be useful when you have similar configuration parameters that you want to distinguish between.
 A labelled parameter is decoded into a map, where the key of the map is a string, the label itself, and the value of the map is the type for the parameter.
+This is not the case if the `nogroup` parameter is specified, in which case the label itself will be mapped to a field in a struct.

     auth ldap {
         addr "ldap://example.com"